flavian-anselmo/tcp-server/README.md

 If a client disconnects the server should re-adjust the ranks and promote any client that needs to be promoted not to leave any gaps in the ranks.

+## Thought Process
+Break the main problem statement into sub-problems as shown below

+#### Sub Problem #1

+1. The program should accept and hold a maximum of N-Clients This means that we can only connect **N** clients in the server.
+If the server is full close the socket

+2. Assign ranks based on first come first served basis This means the first client to connect to the server will have the highest rank which is **0(zero)** and the last client to connect to the server will have the lowest rank **N**